-Thursday, December 21: Final Essay due
+Thursday, December 18: Final Essay due (deadline for graduating students: December 8)

-Fall classes start on Monday, September 4 and run until Friday, December 15 with fall break planned from October 23 - October 39.
-Completion week is from Monday, December 18 - Friday, December 22.
+The Fall semester runs from Monday, September 1 and runs until Friday, December 19, with the Fall break planned from Monday, October 20, - Sunday, October 26, 2025.
 Students are required to be on campus during completion week.